 • Intermediate 3rd/4th and Advanced 5th — 7th — These classes are similar in topic, but the content and objectives deepen with the older students.
 Students will rotate through Physics, Chemistry, Earth, Astronomy, and Life Science labs.
 There is some overlap between Intermediate and Advanced, in areas that need repetition for mastery and comprehension.

-TEAMS Intermediate (3rd-5th grades) and Advanced (5th–8th grades) classes are Team building challenging activities.
+TEAMS Arch/Engineering (3rd-5th grades) and Design Tech (5th–8th grades) classes are Team building challenging activities.
 Each year courses are selected from the options of Lego Engineering, IMAGINEERING, Lego Robotics, Nano Technology, Submarine exploration, and other fun classes that students have requested.
 See the schedule in June for selections that are being offered.

 Food Science is a branch of study that affects us all in very personal ways.
 People rarely, if ever, have the opportunity to learn about where food comes from, what it contains, and the importance of making healthy choices.
 This class covers the basics of what food is, how and why we eat, how food is grown, and how it affects our bodies.
 This series ends with a research project deconstructing a fad diet.

-Classes range in size from 14 to 18 students, plus auditing parents and siblings.
-True to homeschooling tradition, the siblings are hopping up and down at the side, ready with answers or questions of their own.
+Classes range in size from 14 to 18 students, plus auditing parents.
 Since OMSI instructors see our kids on a regular basis and develop a relationship with each class, the instructors have the ability (and our encouragement) to go deeper with each lesson.
 Our kids love to be in science classes and leave with answers and the desire for more questions.

 Throughout the year many new families ask to join.
 It is always hard to say that classes are full at 18 students, but when the new families join, they always appreciate the not-too-small, not-too-large groups.